foambubble/foam/docs/katex-math-rendering.md

 ## Render equations in Foam's homepage as well

 You may have noticed that we only made modifications to the template `_layouts/page.html`, which means that `_layouts/home.html` won't have KaTeX support.
-If you wan't to render math in foam's home page, you'll need to make the same modifications to `_layouts/home.html` as well.
+If you wan't to render math in Foam's home page, you'll need to make the same modifications to `_layouts/home.html` as well.

 Finally, if all goes well, then our site hosted on Vercel will support rendering math equations with KaTeX after commiting these changes to GitHub.
 Here's a demo of the default template with KaTeX support: [Foam Template with KaTeX support](https://foam-template.vercel.app/).